timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 LOAD "tpi:&001"
 ```

-This command tells the TS Pico, "Load whatever file is number 001 in the current directory."
+This command tells the TS-Pico, "Load whatever file is number 001 in the current directory."
 It's much faster than typing `LOAD "some-long-filename.tap"`, especially for files with complicated names.

 **When to use index numbers:**
 - Files with long or complex names